 A Word About Nuclear Waste

-Nuclear waste remains radioactive for tens of thousands of years -- far beyond the planning capacity of any government agency.
-And each year, an active nuclear power plant produces about 20 to 30 tons of radioactive waste.
+Nuclear waste remains radioactive for tens of thousands of years, far beyond the planning capacity of any government agency.
+Each year, an active nuclear power plant produces about 20 to 30 tons of radioactive waste.
 Even in an advanced country like the United States, nuclear waste is currently being stored at temporary sites around the country while politicians and scientists debate the best course of action.